gharbia-mohammed/A-B-test-project/README.md

 ### Hypotheses :

 Null Hypothesis (H₀):
-There is no significant difference in the average order value between the Control and Discount groups.
+There is no significant difference in total customer spending between the Control and Discount groups.

 Alternative Hypothesis (H₁):
-There is a significant difference in the average order value between the Control and Discount groups.
+There is a significant difference in total customer spendinge between the Control and Discount groups.